avianarios/codigo_DWEC/unidad 5/2.-DOM/readme.md

 - **Event listener:** An interface that ‘listens’ for a specific event on an element and executes the associated callback when it occurs.

 ## 5.1- Most common events

+### Right now the most important events and when are they triggered are described

 - **Mouse events**:
   - `click`: the user clicks on an element.
   - `dblclick`: the user double clicks.